What’s new in Slack: simplified search, channel bookmarks and more

 Connect to external partners in your new hub

-There’s a new home for working with external partners – directly in your sidebar.
-Here you’ll track invites that you’ve sent out, gain more visibility into invites that you’ve received and see a list of other workspaces that you’ve already connected to so that you can quickly jump into new projects with the people that you work with outside your company.
+There’s a new home for working with external partners—directly in your sidebar.
+Here you’ll track invites you’ve sent out, gain more visibility into invites you’ve received, and see a list of other workspaces you’ve already connected to so you can quickly jump into new projects with the people you work with outside your company.

 A dedicated hub for Slack Connect: Available now